Bestowinc/json-logic-rs/README.md

 ### Python

-Wheels are distributed for many platforms, so you should often be able to just
+Supports Python 3.6+.

-run:
+Wheels are distributed for many platforms, so you can often just run:

 ``` sh
 pip install jsonlogic-rs
 ```

 If a wheel does _not_ exist for your system, this will attempt to build the package.
 In order for the package to build successfully, you MUST have Rust installed on your local system, and `cargo` MUST be present in your `PATH`.